SetuBaru/Encode-De-Code/README.md

 ## Features

-1.Conversion from Base form to intiger forms.
+* Conversion from Base form to intiger forms.
-2. Converts Intigers and floating point numbers to varius bases/data represenations.
+* Converts Intigers and floating point numbers to varius bases/data represenations.
-3. Conversion from Base to Base.
+* Conversion from Base to Base.
-4. Easy to Use.
+* Easy to Use.
-5. Simple Coding Scheme.
+* Simple Coding Scheme.
-6. Customizable to fit the needs of Computer Scientists.
+* Customizable to fit the needs of Computer Scientists.
-7. Well Documented Feature List.
+* Well Documented Feature List.